 Sure, inbreeding generates money for the breeders in the short-term because initially, it is hard to tell if a dog is inbred–especially if the dog is young.

 But inbreeding can create major long-term problems for the eventual owner because it leads to health problems such as immune disorders, cancer, grass allergy, heart disease, and cataracts.

 Not only that, but because of their low melanin levels, Blue Nose Pitbulls are susceptible to immune and nervous system dysfunction, such as deafness, poor vision, skin spots, alopecia, and bad temperament.

-In fact, because many breeders have a sole, driving focus of producing dogs with a blue coat and nose, they lose sight of the more important trait: a good temperament!
+In fact, because many breeders have a sole, driving focus of producing dogs with a blue coat and nose, they lose sight of the more crucial trait: an excellent temperament!
 Because of this, too many Blue Nose Pitbulls are born with aggressive or stubborn tendencies.